zac-heisey/murray-lampert/bathroom-remodels.md

 - template: rich-text
   block: rich-text
   background-color: none
-  content: "<h6>Our Specialties</h6><h2>Bathroom Remodeling</h2><p>Have you considered
+  content: "<h6>Our Specialties</h6><h2>Bathroom Remodeling</h2><p>Considering
-    remodeling your bathroom?
-Maybe you would like to expand, replace existing fixtures, or make the space more functional by moving things around.
+    remodeling your bathroom in San Diego?
+Maybe you'd like to expand, replace existing fixtures, or make the space more functional by moving things around.
 Whatever bathroom renovation ideas you have in mind, Murray Lampert can help with our San Diego custom bathroom remodeling service.</p><p>Starting with a no obligation in-home consultation,